DreymaR/BigBagKbdTrixPKL/README.md

     - There are KbdType (@K) and other abbreviations, but you could also type the path to a layout folder out in full.
     - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
 * The [EPKL_Layouts][LayDef] .ini file(s) hold layout choices.
 The [EPKL_Settings][SetDef] file(s) hold general program settings.
-* The `layout.ini` files hold layout settings and mappings.
+* The `Layout.ini` files hold layout settings and mappings.
 They often point to and augment a `BaseLayout` file.
 * In theory, you could put all the info needed for a whole layout into any one of the layout stack files.
 <br>

 * Here's the "LayStack" for layout info priority.
 Mappings/settings at higher levels take precedence:
-    1. The `layout.ini` file in the chosen Layout folder gets the last word about remaps etc
+    1. The `Layout.ini` file in the chosen Layout folder gets the last word about remaps etc
     2. The `BaseLayout` .ini file usually found under each layout type may define most of the layout
     3. The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
     4. The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings